OmarMeshaal2004/4610Fa24Group4-2/README.md

 **Manipulations Applied**

-Excluding and filtering out extraneous data (ex: Longitude, Latitude)
+Excluding and filtering out extraneous data and outliers (ex: Longitude, Latitude, and nonsense values).

-Modifying the data for spelling mistakes and uniformity (ex: Vehicle Make misspelled)
+Modifying the data and datatypes for spelling mistakes and uniformity (ex: Vehicle Make misspelled).

+Aggregating data to calculate values to find percentages and proportions.

 This resulted in the data being more **organized**, **readable** and **valid**.